QueNerguy/WikiQuedia/WikiQuedia/Mechanical Engineering/6 - Full Notes/ME/Y1/Semester 1/Manufacturing/Manufacturing Technologies/4 - Machining/Physical Machining Methods.md

 In physical means of removing material either the [workpiece](Manufacturing%20Technologies%20Overview.md#Terms%20and%20Disambiguation) rotates, or the tool rotates.

 ### Characteristics
 This process is for __metals__ only.
-Most of the heat from this process is absorbed in the chips resulting in little [altering of the properties](crystal%20manipulation%20and%20deformation#Hot%20deformation) of the [workpiece](Manufacturing%20Technologies%20Overview.md#Terms%20and%20Disambiguation).
+Most of the heat from this process is absorbed in the chips resulting in _negligible_ [altering of the properties](crystal%20manipulation%20and%20deformation#Hot%20deformation) of the [workpiece](Manufacturing%20Technologies%20Overview.md#Terms%20and%20Disambiguation).

 ### Types
 #### Turning